Olical/conjure/README.md

 ## Installation

-You can easily install Conjure with [vim-plug][].
+You can easily install Conjure with [vim-plug][], or any other plugin manager for that matter.

 ```viml
 Plug 'Olical/conjure', { 'tag': 'v0.6.0', 'do': 'make compile', 'for': 'clojure', 'on': 'ConjureAdd'  }
 ```

-You should rely on a tag so that breaking changes don't end up disrupting your workflow.
+You should rely on a tag so that breaking changes don't end up disrupting your workflow, please don't depend on `master`.
 Make sure you watch the repository for releases using the menu in the top right, that way you can decide when you want to upgrade.

 The compile step (`make compile`) is technically optional but I highly doubt you want to be waiting 10+ seconds for Conjure to start in the background before you can use any of the commands.